The Best Moisturizers With SPF, According to This Expert Group's Annual Report

 These EWG-approved moisturizers will keep skin hydrated and soft while also protecting against harmful UV rays.

 On the hunt for the perfect daily moisturizer that hydrates skin and delivers sun protection?
-The Environmental Working Group (EWG) recently released its annual ranking of the best sunscreen products in different categories, including their favorite moisturizers with SPF.
-The EWG prioritizes mineral sunscreen ingredients over chemical ones in their annual ranking; so if that's important to you too, any of their top picks would be a good choice for your everyday skincare routine.
+The Environmental Working Group (EWG) released its annual ranking of the best sunscreen products in different categories, including their favorite moisturizers with SPF.
+The EWG prioritizes mineral sunscreen ingredients over chemical ones in their annual ranking; if that's important to you too, any of their top picks would be a good choice for your everyday skincare routine.

-Sonya Lunder, a senior analyst at the EWG, spoke to Health about the group's process for ranking each product.
-"First, we determine the estimated sun protection by looking at the active ingredients," she says.
-Lunder explains that this helps them predict how well the formula will protect you from the sun’s harmful UV rays, which can increase your risk of skin cancer.
-The second step involves analyzing each product’s inactive ingredients.
-Finally, the EWG rates each product on a scale of 1 to 10, with 1 being the best.
+"EWG analyzed approximately 250 moisturizers with SPF and 67% of the products offered inferior sun protection or contained worrisome ingredients," Carla Burns, research analyst at the EWG, told Health.
+Taking those findings into consideration, the EWG then rates each product on a scale of 1 to 10, with 1 being the best.

-Here, seven moisturizers with SPF that the EWG gave a 1 ranking.
+Here, six moisturizers with SPF that the EWG gave a 1 ranking.
 For the full list, visit ewg.org.

 1